-12:235-14.4 Medical bills; physician's examination
+12:235-12.4 Medical bills; physician's examination

-- (a) The Fund shall have the opportunity to review all medical bills and charges to determine if the costs incurred were reasonable and necessary. - (b) The Fund may order an independent medical examination of a petitioner by a physician at any time when the Fund is involved or when it appears the Fund may become involved in a case.
-The examining physician will be asked to offer an opinion on: - 1.
-The appropriateness of petitioner's current medical treatment; and
+- (a) The UEF shall have the opportunity to review all medical bills and charges to determine if the costs incurred were reasonable and necessary. - (b) The UEF may order an independent medical examination of a petitioner by a physician at any time when the UEF is involved or when it appears the UEF may become involved in a case.
+The examining physician will be asked to offer an opinion on:

-- 2. The prognosis for the petitioner. - 3.
+- 1. The appropriateness of petitioner's current medical treatment; - 2.
+The prognosis for the petitioner; - 3.
 Whether petitioner is able to return to work; and - 4.
-Whether petitioner requires further treatment. - (c) Fees for the independent medical evaluation shall be paid by the Fund. - (d) If it appears that the petitioner may be entitled to benefits from the Fund, then the Fund may direct the petitioner to the appropriate authorized treating physician for treatment. - 1.
-Treatment obtained by petitioner from any physician other than the one authorized by the Fund shall be deemed to be unauthorized treatment, and costs for such treatment shall not be chargeable to the Fund.
+Whether petitioner requires further treatment. - (c) Fees for independent medical evaluation shall be paid by the UEF. - (d) If it appears that the petitioner may be entitled to benefits from the UEF, then the UEF may direct the petitioner to the appropriate authorized treating physician for treatment. - 1.
+Treatment obtained by petitioner from any physician other than the one authorized by the UEF shall be deemed to be unauthorized treatment, and costs for such treatment shall not be chargeable to the UEF.